Routledge: History

 The firm originated in 1836, when the London bookseller George Routledge published an unsuccessful guidebook, The Beauties of Gilsland, with his brother-in-law W. H. (William Henry) Warne as assistant.
 In 1848, the pair entered the booming market for selling inexpensive imprints of works of fiction to rail travellers, in the style of the German Tauchnitz family, which became known as the "Railway Library".

-The venture was a success as railway usage grew, and it eventually led to Routledge, along with W H Warne's brother Frederick Warne, to found the company, George Routledge & Co. in 1851.

-The following year in 1852, the company gained lucrative business through selling reprints of Uncle Tom's Cabin, (in the public domain in the UK) which in turn enabled it to pay author Edward Bulwer-Lytton £20,000 for a 10-year lease allowing sole rights to print all 35 of his works including 19 of his novels to be sold cheaply as part of their "Railway Library" series.
+The growing use of railways made a success of the venture, and this eventually led to Routledge, along with Warne's brother Frederick Warne, founding the company George Routledge & Co. in 1851.
+In the following year the company gained lucrative business through selling reprints of Uncle Tom's Cabin (which was in the public domain in the UK), which in turn enabled it to pay author Edward Bulwer-Lytton £20,000 for a 10-year lease allowing sole rights to print all 35 of his works including 19 of his novels to be sold cheaply as part of their "Railway Library" series.

 The company was restyled in 1858 as Routledge, Warne & Routledge when George Routledge's son, Robert Warne Routledge, entered the partnership.
-Frederick Warne eventually left the company after the death of his brother W. H. Warne in May 1859 (died aged 37).
+Frederick Warne eventually left the company after the death of his brother W. H. Warne in May 1859.
 Gaining rights to some titles, he founded Frederick Warne & Co. in 1865, which became known for its Beatrix Potter books.
 In July 1865, George Routledge's son Edmund Routledge became a partner, and the firm became George Routledge & Sons.

 By 1899, the company was running close to bankruptcy.
-Following a successful restructuring in 1902 by scientist Sir William Crookes, banker Arthur Ellis Franklin, William Swan Sonnenschein as managing director, and others, however, it was able to recover and began to acquire and merge with other publishing companies including J. C. Nimmo Ltd. in 1903.
+However, following a successful restructuring in 1902 by scientist Sir William Crookes, banker Arthur Ellis Franklin, managing director William Swan Sonnenschein and others, it was able to recover and began to acquire and merge with other publishing companies, including J. C. Nimmo Ltd. in 1903.
 In 1912, the company took over the management of Kegan Paul, Trench, Trübner & Co., the descendant of companies founded by Charles Kegan Paul, Alexander Chenevix Trench, Nicholas Trübner, and George Redway.